-- 6. Select the Enable AP Mode check box. - 7.
-Scroll down and select an IP address setting: - Get dynamically from existing router.
-The other router on the network assigns an IP address to this router while this router is in AP mode. - Enable fixed IP settings on this device (not recommended).
+6. Select the AP Mode radio button.

+- Select an IP address setting: - Get dynamically from existing router.
+The other router on the network assigns an IP address to this router while this router is in AP mode. - Use fixed IP settings on this device (not recommended).
 Use this setting if you want to manually assign a specific IP address to this router while it is in AP mode.
 Using this option effectively requires advanced network experience.

 Note To avoid interference with other routers or gateways in your network, NETGEAR recommends that you use different WiFi settings on each router.
-You can also turn off the WiFi radio on the other router or gateway and use the R7800 router only for WiFi client access.
+You can also turn off the WiFi radio on the other router or gateway and use the R9000 router only for WiFi client access.